nanofuzz/nanofuzz/README.md

  - Compiling to module formats other than CommonJS (see [VS Code issue 130367](https://github.com/microsoft/vscode/issues/130367))
  - Support for stateful, flaky, or non-deterministic tests
  - Sandboxing external side-effects, mocks, or stubs
- - Custom generators, validators, and filters
+ - Custom generators and filters
  - Test case minimization

  NaNofuzz is a research project not presently intended for production use.
 Contributions are welcome to address the limitations above.